svn2github/dotnetzip/Readme.txt

 --------------------------------------------

 There are two source projects in the VS Solution that contain Unit
-Tests: one for the zlib library and another for the Zip library.
+Tests: one for the zlib library, one for the bzip2 library, and another for the Zip library.
 If you develop any new tests for DotNetZip, I'd be glad to look at them.